myhdl/myhdl/doc/source/manual/intro.rst

 *min* and *max* values.
 If the value is classified as 'signed', the ``signed`` member function will return the value unchanged as integer value.
-If it is considered 'unsigned' the bits of the value, as specified by *_nrbits* are considered a 2's complement number and returned as integer.
+If it is considered 'unsigned' the bits of the value, as specified by *_nrbits* are considered a two's complement number and returned as integer.
 That means that if the msb is set, the value is considered negative and if the msb is not set, it is considered a positive value.
+The msb is here specified by *_nrbits*-1.

 The classification is done based on the *min* and *max* attributes.
 The value is classified as 'unsigned' if *min* >= 0 and *max* > *min*.
 In all